ansys/pymotorcad/doc/source/user_guide/internal_scripting2.rst

 PyMotorCAD methods can then be used to send commands to the current Motor-CAD instance with the object ``mcApp``.
 This can be used to set and get values before, during, and after calculations, and to create a script for Motor-CAD automation.

-A Default Script is shown on the Scripting Tab, which can be used as a starting point for users that wish to script internally in Motor-CAD.
+A Default Script is shown on the Scripting tab, which can be used as a starting point for users that wish to script internally in Motor-CAD.

 .. figure:: ../images/scriptingtab_UG_2.png